Registration is closed for this event...

 View Deborah's profile and full STITCHES West class list

 Learn Rigid-heddle Weaving and Use Up Your Stash with Deborah Jarchow

 If you are looking for ways to use up those leftover balls of yarn, this method of weaving is easy, fun, and creative.
 Learn ways to combine different colors, textures, and fibers as you make a unique and beautiful scarf.

-12" wooden or plastic ruler, tapestry needle, scissors, about 10-15 yards of waste yarn (acrylic works best), cardboard tube from inside a paper towel role, 2 brown paper grocery bags, yarns from your stash (or new from the market).
-Bring about 500 yards of yarn in a combination of weights, lace to worsted that have a smooth (not hairy) finish in colors that will work together.
-This should include at least 200 yards of one solid color that blends with the other colors.
-The warp yarns should be smooth and strong enough to stand tugging with your hands.
+Tapestry needle, scissors, about 10-15 yards of waste yarn (worsted-weight acrylic works best), cardboard tube from inside a paper towel roll, 2 brown paper grocery bags, yarns from your stash (or new from the market).
+Bring about 500 yards of yarn in a combination of weights, sport to worsted that have a smooth (not hairy) finish in colors that will work together.
+Some ribbon or ladder yarn can be added to the mix.
+The mixture of yarns will be for the warp or lengthwise yarns.
+This should include at least 200 yards of one solid color that blends with the other colors for the weft or cross threads.
+The warp yarns should be smooth, at least 2 ply (no single ply), non-hairy, and strong enough to stand tugging with your hands.